-There were suitable procedures in place for the prevention and control of infection which were in line with national guidance for the management of COVID-19.
+There were suitable procedures in place for the prevention and control of infection which were in line with national guidance.
 However, as outlined under Regulation 17, there were maintenance and repair issues identified in the two houses visited.
 This negatively impacted upon infection prevention and control arrangements and meant that identified areas were more difficult to effectively clean from an infection control perspective.